Harnessing a Diverse Range of Human Resources

 (*Number of people who have used the system more than once)

 * Number of persons taking parental and family-care leave is calculated based on the year in which the leave has started.

 Creating a workplace in which persons with disabilities can thrive

-On the basis of an approach rooted in the concepts of “normalization and harmonious coexistence,” the AISIN Group is developing a working environment in which persons with disabilities can thrive and work with a sense of satisfaction.
-We hold regular consultation sessions at each plant to respond to concerns related to work and their daily lives and are actively promoting activities such as improving the workplace environment.
-The Group holds training sessions for managers and supervisors in the workplace so that they are better able to comprehend the situation of and give advice to persons with disabilities.
-Education and other relevant training are conducted for the workplaces that employ persons with disabilities.
-We also exchange information as necessary with Group companies.
-The aim is to work out solutions to current issues and establish an operating structure that includes individual affiliates.
+On the basis of an approach rooted in the concepts of “normalization and harmonious coexistence,” the AISIN Group aims to develop a working environment in which persons with disabilities can thrive and work with a sense of satisfaction and to increase the employment of persons with disabilities.
+For the creation of such a working environment, we hold consultation sessions at each plant to improve the workplace environment.
+The Group also holds training sessions for 140 consultants and for workplaces that employ persons with disabilities.
+Moreover, we are collaborating with Group companies to work out solutions and establish an operating structure that includes individual affiliates.

 Re-employment after retirement

 The AISIN Group establishes systems for the re-employment of workers after retirement, including programs for limited hours or days of work, in response to varied requests from retirees.
 While observing relevant laws and regulations, we re-employ all interested personnel.